NEW YORK OFFICE

 This guide summarizes important information concerning the scope and terms of the brokerage services we offer and details the potential conflicts of interest that may arise through our delivery of brokerage services to you.
 We encourage you to review this information carefully, along with any applicable account agreement(s) and disclosure documentation that you may receive from us.

 It is important for you to understand that all investment recommendations and activities involve risk, including the risk that you may lose your entire principal.
-Higher-risk investments, including private placements and other unregistered interests, may have the potential for higher returns but also for greater losses.
+Higher-risk investments, including private placements and other unregistered interests, may have the potential for higher returns but also greater losses.
 The higher your “risk tolerance,” meaning the amount of risk or loss you are willing and able to accept in order to achieve your investment goals, the more you may decide to invest in higher-risk investments offering the potential for greater returns.
 Any recommendations are based in part on your risk tolerance and investment objective.
 We encourage you to carefully consider your investment objective and risk tolerance before investing.

 Because the risks of each issuer and private placement are unique, it’s important to review the PPM or other offering material, understand the unique risks of the particular investment under consideration, and ask your registered representative additional questions about the business practices and risks associated with any recommended private placement.

-It is important to consider that while private placements may provide a cost-effective way to invest in private companies, they are not for everyone given the risks, fees and costs involved.
+It is important to consider that while private placements may provide a cost-effective way to invest in private companies, they are not for everyone, given the risks, fees, and costs involved.
 You will pay transaction-based fees when you subscribe to a private placement.
 These transaction-based fees are generally referred to as a “commission” or a “sales concession.”

-Our conflicts of interest are typically the result of compensation structures and other financial arrangements between us, our Registered Representatives, our clients and third parties.
+Our conflicts of interest are typically the result of compensation structures and other financial arrangements between us, our Registered Representatives, clients, and third parties.
 Securities rules allow for us, our Registered Representatives, and our affiliates to earn compensation when we provide brokerage services to you.
 However, the compensation that we and our Registered Representatives receive from you varies based upon the product or service you purchase, which may create a financial incentive to recommend investment products and services that generate greater compensation.

 We are committed to taking appropriate steps to identify, mitigate and avoid conflicts of interest to ensure we act in your best interest when providing brokerage services to you.
 Below you will find additional information related to potential conflicts of interest.
-This information is not intended to be an all-inclusive list of potential conflicts, but generally describes those conflicts that may be material to your brokerage relationship.
+This information is not intended to be an all-inclusive list of potential conflicts but generally describes those conflicts that may be material to your brokerage relationship.
 In addition to this disclosure, conflicts of interest are disclosed to you in various agreement(s) and disclosure documents and other information we make available to you.

 Compensation We Receive from Clients